Gaziantep: Places of worship

 Liberation Mosque, the former Armenian Cathedral of the Holy Mother of God (Surp Asdvadzadzin), was converted into a mosque after the liberation of the city from the occupying French forces following the Franco-Turkish War (1918–1921).
 The French forces which occupied the city between 1918 and 1921 included the French Armenian Legion.

 Boyacı Mosque, a historic mosque in the Şahinbey district, was built by Kadı Kemalettin in 1211 and completed in 1357.
 It has one of the world's oldest wooden minbars which is elaborately adorned with Koranic verses, stars and geometric patterns.
 Its minaret is considered one of the symbols of the city.

 Şirvani Mosque (Şirvani Mehmet Efendi Mosque), also called İki Şerefeli Cami, is one of the oldest mosques of Gaziantep, located in the Seferpaşa district.
 It was built by Şirvani Mehmet Efendi.

 Ömeriye Mosque, a mosque in the Düğmeci district.
 Tradition states that it was first built during the period of the Islamic Caliphate under the second Caliph, Omar (hence its name), which would make it the oldest known mosque in Gaziantep.
 The modern mosque was restored at the site in 1850.
 It is known for its black and red marble mihrab.

 Şeyh Fethullah Mosque, a historic mosque built in 1563 and located in Kepenek.
-It has adjoining Turkish baths and a medrese.
+It has an adjoining hammam and a medrese.